diegozea/MIToS.jl/docs/src/Information.md

 You can use `sum` to get the stored total:

 ```@example inf_count
-sum(Nij) # There are 12 Residues, but 2 are gaps
+sum(Nij)
 ```

+Here, the total is `10.0`, because there are `12` residues on each column, but `2` are gaps.
+Since the default alphabet used by `frequency` is `UngappedAlphabet()`, the gaps are not counted.

-Contingency tables can be indexed using `Int` or `Residue`s:
+Contingency tables can be indexed using `Int` (the coordinates in the table) or `Residue`s.
+For example, to get the number of times an arginine (*R*) is found in the same sequence in both columns, you can use:

 ```@example inf_count
-Nij[2, 2] # Use Int to index the table
+Nij[Residue('R'), Residue('R')]
 ```

+Or, since the arginine is in the second row and the second column of the table—this is because the arginine is the second residue in the `UngappedAlphabet()`—you can use:

 ```@example inf_count
-Nij[Residue('R'), Residue('R')] # Use Residue to index the table
+Nij[2, 2]
 ```

-!!! warning
+!!! warning "Indexing with `Int`"

-    The number makes reference to the specific index in the table e.g `[2,2]` references the second row and the second column.
-The use of the number used to encode the residue to index the table is dangerous.
-The equivalent index number of a residue depends on the used alphabet and `Int(Residue('X'))` will be always out of bounds.
+    The index refers to the specific position in the table, e.g., `[2,2]` references the second row and the second column.
+For `GappedAlphabet()` and `UngappedAlphabet()`, the index is the same as the position of the residue in the alphabet.

-Indexing with `Residue`s works as expected.
-It uses the alphabet of the contingency table to find the index of the `Residue`.
+    However, for `ReducedAlphabet()`, the index will be the number of the group to which the residue belongs.
+For example, if the alphabet is `ReducedAlphabet("(AILMV)(NQST)(RHK)(DE)(FWY)CGP")`, the index of the arginine (*R*) will be `3` rather than `2`.
+Therefore, **it is recommended** that you use a `Residue` object to index the table to avoid subtle bugs if the alphabet changes.

+You can change the alphabet used to count residues by setting the `alphabet` keyword of the `frequencies` function.
+Let's see an example with an reduced alphabet:

 ```@example inf_reduced
 using MIToS.Information